- You are viewing a Navigating Care library resource.

 - tell your doctor and pharmacist if you are allergic to pemigatinib, any other medications, or any of the ingredients in pemigatinib tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have trouble swallowing tablets or if you have or have ever had kidney or liver disease.
+- tell your doctor if you have trouble swallowing tablets or if you have or have ever had vision or eye problems, high blood levels of phosphate, or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
 If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for at least 1 week after your final dose.
 If you are a male, you and your partner should use birth control during your treatment and for 1 week after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you or your partner become pregnant while taking pemigatinib, call your doctor immediately.
 Pemigatinib may harm the fetus.